benkoppe/bear-trak-backend/README.md

 # bear-trak-backend

-This repository is used to run BearTrak's backend.
+This is BearTrak's backend.

-The backend consists of a Go server and OpenTripPlanner (otp) instance.
+It consists of a Go server and [OpenTripPlanner](https://www.opentripplanner.org/) (otp) instance.

 ## How to deploy